wangsy1999/projects/RTES/Readme.md

 # "Embedded Sentry"

 This is a group project.
 I am the main contributor and the leader of this project group.
+You can see the PDF file to see the required function of this project.

 ## 1. Successful Accomplishments
 In this project, we utilized the STM429 hardware facility to develop a system that records and replicates board movements for unlocking purposes.
 We have successfully implemented the following functionalities: